Set Current Location

 The Virginia Zoo has been collecting animals since the beginning of the 20th Century.
 The zoo houses animals from all over the world, from domestic farm animals to Siberian tigers and white rhinos.
 In addition to animals, the zoo simultaneously houses a large horticultural collection as well.
 The zoo can also host birthday parties and other private events, as well as zoo camps, Girl and Cub Scout programs and family programs.

 The Norfolk Botanical Gardens offer many different signature and theme gardens for guests to stroll around, such as the Virginia Native Plant Garden, the Bristow Butterfly Garden and the Enchanted Forest.
 In addition to the numerous beautiful gardens, the Norfolk Botanical Gardens also put on special events and exhibits.
 Among these are bike nights, sculpture exhibits and guided tours of the gardens.

 Created in 1974 by compressing layers and layers of solid waste, Mount Trashmore is an exemplary park.
 Spread over 165 acres (66.77 hectares), the park was initially an abandoned landfill but now comprises of basketball and volleyball courts, playgrounds, picnic areas and paths in addition to lakes and two man made mountains.
 Visitors also have access to a skate park, vending machines and outdoor fitness stations.
 They can also rent wheelchairs, footballs, frisbees and various other items for free from the park authorities.
-Open from 7:30a to sunset every day, you know where to go if you are looking for a fun day out.
+Open daily, you know where to go if you are looking for a fun day out.